mandyiichen/Telling-Stories-with-Data/dataviz2.md

 ![Wireframe](/sketch1.jpg)

+As shown in the image above, I changed the original color orange to blue representing the male category and pink representing the female category.
+I also switched the composition of the graph to correspond with the other data visualizations on the same webpage.
+So the race/ethnicity category that was originally placed on the y-axis is now on the x-axis, and the rate of cancer death is now on the y-axis.
+Lastly, I merged the male and female graphs into one synchronized graph by placing same category right next to each other.

 With this wireframe, I wanted to emphasize the differences between male and female, which is something that the original data visualization failes to illustrates clearly.
-Furthermore, I wanted readers to be able to grasp the
+Furthermore, I wanted readers to be able to grasp the concept faster with my redesigned data visualization as I believe it is clearer, more concise, and better aesthetically looking.

+## Test the Solution

+## Final Design
+<div class="flourish-embed flourish-chart" data-src="visualisation/5354762"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+Here is my final redesign that showcases everything I adjusted.

 [Back to main portfolio page](/README.md)